Reddit: A Guide for Parents & Educators

 With 20% of Reddit users falling into the 10-19 age group (Source: Statista), it’s important for parents to understand how and why students want to use the social media site.
 Although it can be a fun and interesting place to connect with others and find answers to questions, Reddit can quickly turn dangerous and toxic for students.

-Listen to MomTalk podcast while Beth and Andrea discuss Reddit
+Listen to MomTalk Podcast while Beth and Andrea Discuss Reddit

 With so many resources available and so many people wanting to help, suicide can be prevented.
 Check on your friends and family members often and let them know you’re there for them.
 Let’s work towards getting rid of the stigma of talking about mental health.